 - To edit a profile, select it and click Edit.

-- Choose an application, and click Manage Security Profile, the following Application Firewall profile information is displayed as shown below.
+- Choose an application, and click Manage Security Profile.

 Application Security service profile: